tinkerology/mesh-process/README.md

 # mesh-process

 ## Purpose
-STL file reader/writer and mesh processing library
+The mesh-process project is a library and 3D mesh processing toolchain for manipulating STL files.
+The library is a set of Typescript functional classes.

 ## Building